Seaford, East Sussex: History

 In 1620 and 1624, the bailiff of Seaford was William Levett, of an Anglo-Norman family long seated in Sussex.
 William Levett of Seaford owned the Bunces and Stonehouse manors in Warbleton, probably inheriting them from his father John Levett, who died in 1607.
 Levett sold the estates in 1628 and died in 1635, his will being filed in Hastings.

+The Old Town Hall in South Street was the meeting place of the borough council, which had the power to elect two members of parliament, until the implementation of the Reform Act 1832.

 The Levett family intermarried with other Sussex families, including the Gildredges, the Eversfields, the Popes, the Ashburnhams, the Adamses, and the Chaloners.
 A seal with his arms belonging to John de Livet, Lord of Firle, was found at Eastbourne in 1851.

 Politics and administration

 From 1894 to 1974 Seaford was an urban district run by Seaford Urban District Council.
 In the local government reorganisation of 1974 it became an unparished area which was part of the Lewes District Council area.
 This loss of independence was unpopular with Seaford residents and in 1999 the town became a civil parish within Lewes, with a town council.
 Municipal services within Seaford are now provided by three tiers of local government – the county council, the district council and the town council.

 The town council has 20 members, four elected by each of five wards.
 The Seaford Community Partnership is a body incorporating representatives drawn from all three tiers of local government and from local civic groups.
 The partnership seeks to advise on long-term development strategy for the town.
 Currently the town council is composed of 10 Conservative, 7 Liberal Democrat and 1 Labour, 1 UKIP and 1 independent councillor.

 In the Lewes District council elections on 7 May 2015 the town returned 7 Conservative district Councillors and 3 Liberal Democrat district Councillors.
+The May 2019 elections returned 8 Conservatives and 2 Liberal Democrats, which those of May 2023 returned 6 Liberal Democrats and 4 Greens.
 For District elections, the wards are the same five as for the Town council (Central, North, East, West, South) however they only return two Councillors to the District council.

 The parliamentary constituency of Seaford was a notorious rotten borough until its disenfranchisement in the Reform Act 1832 when it was incorporated into the Lewes constituency.
 Seaford returned three members of parliament who went on to become Prime Minister: Henry Pelham represented the town from 1717 to 1722, William Pitt the Elder from 1747 to 1754 and George Canning in 1827.

-Seaford is currently part of the Lewes parliamentary constituency.
-In the 2015 General election the constituency elected Maria Caulfield as MP, defeating the former Liberal Democrat MP Norman Baker by 1,083 votes.
-Caulfield was formerly an NHS nurse.
+As of July 2024, Liberal Democrat James MacCleary serves as the MP for the Lewes constituency, which includes Seaford.
+He succeeded Conservative MP Maria Caulfield, who had held the seat since the 2015 General Election.
+Caulfield, a former NHS nurse, won the seat in 2015 by a narrow margin of 1,083 votes, unseating the previous Liberal Democrat MP, Norman Baker.
+Baker had represented Lewes for several terms before his defeat in 2015.